 An Easter egg hunt can’t happen without baskets – which can be a fun craft project for you and your toddler in the run up to the hunt.
 Try making baskets from cereal boxes or decorate wicker baskets with tissue paper, ribbons and pipe cleaners.

 What are your Easter egg hunt tips?
-Share them in the comments box below.
+Let us know on Facebook or Twitter.